 All it takes for quiet desperation to become outright frustration is one data error or misplaced spreadsheet.
 As the deadline to submit reports to the Carbon Disclosure Project (CDP) approaches, don’t let this happen to you.

 Challenges like this are rooted in the fact that many sustainability directors and managers must manage multiple copies of the same spreadsheet.
 For example, each time one facility manager makes a change to ‘their’ copy, the sustainability director needs to merge that change into a common copy of the spreadsheet.

 Solutions like Dropbox, Google Drive, and SharePoint let multiple users work on a single shared copy of the data.
-This has made life less complicated since spreadsheets aren’t being emailed back and forth as much.
+This has made life less complicated since spreadsheets aren’t being emailed back and forth as often.
 But under the hood, these applications are still flat documents, whether spreadsheets or text files.

 This limits their usefulness.

-Furthermore, the approach also lacks embedded “smarts” like error detection and correction, emissions libraries, and data normalization among others.
+Furthermore, the approach also lacks embedded “smarts” like error detection and correction, emissions libraries, and data normalization, among others.

 Cloud-based applications like Scope 5 greatly simplify efforts required for CDP reporting, reducing time, and democratizing data to save money.